kumahq/kuma-website/app/_src/policies/meshtrafficpermission.md

           kuma.io/zone: us-east
     ```

-3. The action is `ALLOW`.
+3. The action is `Allow`.
 All requests from the zone `us-east` will be allowed on all proxies.

     ```yaml
     default: # 3
-      action: ALLOW
+      action: Allow
     ```

 4. `TargetRef` inside the `from` array selects proxies that have tags `kuma.io/zone: us-east`.